-The board assessed the performance of the CEO, and the CEO assessed the performance of the other named executive officers, against their individual objectives for 2015.
-In addition to a review of competitive practice, these assessments formed the basis for decisions on salary increases, individual multipliers under the AIP, and allocation of 2016 long-term incentive awards.
+The board assessed the performance of the CEO, and the CEO assessed the performance of the other named executive officers, against their individual objectives for 2016.
+In addition to a review of pay-for-performance and competitive practice, these assessments formed the basis for decisions on salary increases, individual multipliers under the AIP, and allocation of 2017 long-term incentive awards.
 A summary of the individual performance for each named executive officer follows.